 Exercise areas will be open to employees for use during the fair.

 Koru Retreat: Half Day Mindfulness Experience

 Employees and students are invited to a half-day Koru mindfulness and meditation retreat.
 The retreat is open to beginners and those with more experience.
-The spring semester retreat is scheduled for Friday, May 3, 1-4 p.m.
+Future retreats will be offered in either a virtual/hybrid format or small in-person gatherings this year.
 Look for more information to come.